1987 Alianza Lima plane crash

 The 1987 Alianza Lima air disaster occurred on 8 December 1987, when a Peruvian Navy Fokker F27-400M chartered by Peruvian football club Alianza Lima crashed into the Pacific Ocean seven miles from Jorge Chávez International Airport near the city of Callao.
-Of the 44 people on board, only the pilot survived.
+Of the 43 people on board, only the pilot survived.

 The Peruvian Naval Aviation Commission investigated the accident and created a report but never officially disclosed its content.
 Eventually, the Navy's accident report was discovered and details of it were released.
 In the report, investigators cited pilot error as the primary cause of the accident.

 Accident

-Alianza was scheduled to play a football match against Deportivo Pucallpa in the Amazonionan city of Pucallpa and had organized a charter aircraft a Folker F-27, charted by the Air Services branch of the Peruvian Navy for the trip to Pucallpa and back.
-Alianza Lima won the game 1-0 to take them top of the table and were in control of the table with only a few games remaining; the team hadn't won the title since 1978 while their biggest rivals Universario and Sporting Cristal had each won 5 titles each since, therefore the team were elated and despite pilot in command, Lieutenant Edilberto Villar having reservations and the aircraft departed Pucallpa at 6:30p.m. with Peruvian Navy Lieutenant Edilberto Villar as the pilot in command, César Morales as copilot, four cabin crewmembers and 38 players, staff and team supporters.
+Alianza was scheduled to play a football match against Deportivo Pucallpa in the Amazonionan city of Pucallpa and had organized a charter aircraft, a Folker F-27, charted by the Air Services branch of the Peruvian Navy for the trip to Pucallpa and back.
+Alianza Lima won the game 1–0 to take them top of the table and were in control of the table with only a few games remaining; the team hadn't won the title since 1978 while their biggest rivals Universario and Sporting Cristal had each won 5 titles since.
+Therefore the team was elated, and despite the pilot in command having reservations about the plane's condition, the aircraft departed Pucallpa at 6:30 p.m.
+On board were Peruvian Navy Lieutenant Edilberto Villar as pilot, César Morales as copilot, 4 cabin crewmembers, 16 players, coach Marcos Calderón, 12 team staff, and 8 cheerleaders.
+The total of 43 occupants was officially revised down from preliminary reports of 44 after the crash.

 The flight was uneventful until the crew began their descent into Lima.
 Upon lowering the landing gear, the left and right main gear displayed green lights, indicating down and locked, but the nose gear did not.
 Villar requested that Morales consult the flight manual for the proper procedure to follow.
 The manual was written in English and because Morales's foreign language skill was poor he read out the wrong procedure.
 The crew requested a fly-by of the control tower so that observers could confirm that the nose gear was down.
 Using binoculars the observers confirmed that the airplane was configured for landing and the crew brought the aircraft around for another attempt at a landing.
 While over water the aircraft flew too low and the right wing struck the surface of the ocean as the aircraft was lining up with the runway, 6.9 mi northwest of the airport.
 The airliner broke up on impact and the forward fuselage sank.